Bruno Cabrera

-Bruno Leonel Cabrera (born 28 April 1997) is an Argentine professional footballer who plays as an defender for Chilean club Coquimbo Unido.
+Bruno Leonel Cabrera (born 28 April 1997) is an Argentine professional footballer who plays as a centre-back for Chilean club Coquimbo Unido.

 Club career

 A product of Estudiantes de La Plata youth system, he signed his first professional contract in 2018 and was loaned at Círculo Deportivo from 2019 to 2020.
 Next he played for Barracas Central, getting the promotion to the Argentine top division in 2021.

 In 2022, he moved abroad and joined Club Nacional in the Paraguayan Primera División.

-In December 2022, he signed with Chilean Primera División side Coquimbo Unido.
+In December 2022, Cabrera signed with Chilean Primera División side Coquimbo Unido and won the 2025 league title, the first one for the club.